 Around the same time I met David MacMurray Smith, a veteran teacher of movement and performance who had recently opened his own studio.
 We met up for a coffee, and I explained that I loved dancing.
 In fact, I had already taken various classes in Jazz and African dance , perhaps somehow the drumming I heard as a child in Africa had gotten into my blood.
 But, David explained, there is no music, it is not dance.

 I had contacted him based on a small peculiar poster offering a course he called "Bodysense."
 We discussed it a bit, and he invited me to join the class, which turned out to be an extravaganza of introduction to foundational principles of movement and development of the ability to self-observe and navigate any of the various experiences of memory, emotion, imagination and how they interact with our physicality.

 Over the next few years, I took several seminars totalling a few hundred hours including his course on adult clown.
 This tradition of clown is meant to work without the "fourth wall," the invisible wall of suspending belief and keeping the world of the presentation separate from the audience.
 Rather, the clown's revelation of self-aware human frailties, and the ability to share internal reactions is meant to create an intimacy of recognition of our shared humanity.
 The work was profoundly influential.

 The impact of the work is now woven into my knowledge, and seasoned by the years passing.
-Introducing, emphasis on introducing, this vast body of work is the subject of my studio workshop series "Step into the Water."
+Introducing, emphasis on introducing, this vast body of work is the subject of the "Language of Movement" program found on the Water page.
 I see a connection between the clown, and the deep trickster traditions within indigenous cultures.
 In the Dagara cosmology, this energy would be most embodied by the Nature clan people.
 Nature is considered a home of transformation and reversals, and it is perhaps because of this that Nature clan people are particularly concerned with the issue of truth.
 It is a responsibility that the true trickster carries.